-What you must pay when Services that are covered for you you get these services HIV screening There is no coinsurance, For people who ask for an HIV screening test or who are at copayment, or deductible increased risk for HIV infection, we cover: for members eligible for One screening exam every 12 months Medicare-covered For women who are pregnant, we cover: preventive HIV screening. • Up to three screening exams during a pregnancy Home health agency care Prior to receiving home health services, a doctor must certify There is no coinsurance or that you need home health services and will order home health copayment. services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.
-Prior authorization is Covered services include, but are not limited to: required for home health Part-time or intermittent skilled nursing and home health services. aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies

-Services that are covered for you What you must pay when you get these services Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-You pay a 20% coinsurance for the drug, the infusion pump, and supplies.
-Prior authorization is required.
-Covered services include, but are not limited to: required.
-Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+services that are covered for you What you must pay when you get these services Iome health agency care Prior to receiving home health services, a doctor must certify There is no coinsurance, hat you need home health services and will order home health ervices to be provided by a home health agency.
+You must be omebound, which means leaving home is a major effort. copayment, or deductible.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization is required for home health services.
+Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous dministration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the rug (for example, antivirals, immune globulin), equipment (for xample, a pump), and supplies (for example, tubing and otherap) You pay a 20% coinsurance for the drug, the infusion pump, and supplies. atheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier If nursing or professional services are furnished through a Medicare participating home health agency, there is no deductible, coinsurance, or copayment.
+Prior authorization is required .